real time web analytics

 Ways to Get On-Premise OpenText Systems to the Cloud

-• Full migration or the “lift and shift” method
+• The “lift and shift” method

-• Partial improvement & switch to kubernetes
+• Partial improvement & switch to Kubernetes

 • Optimized migration